WiFi & Networks

 06

 Once you’re live, we monitor your network around the clock.
-Many issues are identified and resolved before guests or staff are even aware of a problem.
+Many issues are identified and resolved before customers or staff are even aware of a problem.
 When something needs attention, our UK-based team responds to SLA-defined timescales.

 You’ll have a named account manager — someone who knows your property and your requirements, not whoever happens to pick up the phone.